-The sponsor conducted a systematic literature review in November 2022 to identify evidence for inclusion in an NMA and a Bucher method ITC in patients with non-metastatic resected stage IIB/C cutaneous melanoma.
+The sponsor conducted a systematic literature review in November 2022 to identify evidence for inclusion in a network meta-analysis (NMA) and a Bucher method ITC in patients with nonmetastatic resected stage IIB/C cutaneous melanoma.

-CheckMate-76K included 790 randomized patients and KEYNOTE-716 included 976 randomized patients.
-Both trials were double-blind, placebo controlled, and included an international, multicenter population.
+CheckMate-76K included 790 randomized patients, and KEYNOTE-716 included 976 randomized patients.
+Both trials were double-blind, placebo-controlled, and included an international, multicentre population.